GerritCodeReview/plugins_avatars-gravatar/src/main/resources/Documentation/about.md

-Provides the ability to show the avatar from http://www.gravatar.com service.
+Provides the ability to show the avatar from http://www.gravatar.com service or other services that provide the Gravatar API.